By Michael Horbal – updated on – 09/21/2022

 Or are you the type who is pushing the boundaries of your technical experience?

 For example, there is been a tightening of underwriting guidelines for private pilots over the past few years.

 It seems that more pilots with minimal experience are flying.

 With life insurance for scuba divers, 100′ depth seems to be the magic number.

 Life insurers understand that you may dive deeper for a certification dive,

-But if you are consistently diving to greater depths than 100′, you may get rated.
+But you may get rated if you consistently dive to greater depths than 100′.

 Cave and shipwreck divers will receive a flat extra.

-Some life insurers allow you to exclude certain activities from coverage as a way to reduce the flat extra expense.
+Some life insurers allow you to exclude specific activities from coverage to reduce the flat extra expense.